kubeshop/testkube/docs/generate-test-crds.md

 # File Naming Convention for Test CRD Generation

-We support following file naming convention for Postman files to support multple environment files:
+We support the following file naming convention for Postman files to support multiple environment files:

 ## Test filename convention